 Over a period of almost 30 years, Henri d’Ardenne de Tizac made numerous acquisitions and secured some significant donations.
 He initiated an active policy of exhibitions, and in 1922 founded the Société des Amis du Musée Cernuschi, whose first gift, in 1925, a great lintel from the late Eastern Han period (25-220) (M.C.
 6862), marked the beginning of a long series of donations that endures to this day.

 René Grousset (1885-1952), historian of Asia, who had been deputy chief curator of the Guimet Museum since 1925, succeeded Henri d’Ardenne de Tizac in April 1933.
-He brought about considerable renovation work on the first floor of the building (1934 -1935) and enriched the collection with Vietnamese archaeological works from the Bronze Age (Dong Son culture), largely from excavations directed by the Swedish archaeologist Olov Janse in 1934 and 1936.
+He brought about considerable renovation works on the first floor of the building (1934 -1935) and enriched the collection with Vietnamese archaeological works from the Bronze Age (Dong Son culture), largely from excavations directed by the Swedish archaeologist Olov Janse in 1934 and 1936.
 From 1944 to 1952, Grousset jointly directed the Guimet Museum and the Cernuschi Museum.
 He left the latter a very large library of books that today carries his name.
 From 1946 to his death, he was a member of the Académie Française.

 Son of the Japanologist Serge Elisseeff, Vadime Elisseeff (1918-2002) succeeded René Grousset and directed the museum for 30 years (1952-1982).
 He oversaw the renovation of the ground floor of the building, now given over to the permanent collections.
 He carried on the work begun by René Grousset, opening up the museum to contemporary Asian art, notably through large exhibitions.
 The profoundly transformed collection was enriched with significant donations, such as those of Madame Marie-Madeleine Wannieck and the collection of modern Chinese painters gifted by Dr Guo Youshou.
 This collection has continued to grow ever since and constitutes a unique ensemble in Europe.

 Marie-Thérèse Bobot (1929-2011), who headed the museum from 1982 to 1994, pursued the acquisition policy of her predecessor, focusing on archaeological pieces as well as 20th-century Chinese paintings.
 She devoted numerous exhibitions to this field, notably introducing Parisians to the work of Wu Zuoren and Wu Guanzhong.
-Marie-Thérèse Bobot was a recognized specialist of Chinese funerary figures and Chinese painting from the first half of the 20th century, and developed a special interest in the work of female artists.
+Marie-Thérèse Bobot was a recognized specialist of Chinese funerary figures and Chinese painting from the first half of the 20th century, and developed a special interest in the works of female artists.